Proxxx23/movies-task/README.md

 - `npm run dev` (will run in a nodemon mode)

 ## Tests
 Tests use `testServer.ts`.
-NODE_ENV env variable is set to a value different than `"production"` there, which means tests will operate on a test database (`db-test.json`).
+NODE_ENV env variable is set to a value different than `"production"` there, which mean tests will operate on a test database (`db-test.json`).

-After all suites will ran, database is replicated from `db-orig.json` into `db-test.json` to ensure tests always run on clean original database.
+After all suites have ran database is replicated from `db-orig.json` into `db-test.json` to ensure tests always run on clean original database.

 To run tests: `npm run test`